SHORE EXCURSIONS

 Need to Know:

-Note: Participants must be at least 2 years of age.
-Tour may run in reverse order; flight is a one-way trip to or from George Inlet.
-Flight path is subject to change due to weather patterns.
+Note: TOUR IS NON REFUNDABLE.
+Participants must be at least 2 years of age.
+Tour may run in reverse order; flight is a one-way trip to or from George Inlet Lodge path is subject to change due to weather patterns.
 Tours taking place before 10:00am will be subject to a brunch menu, with tours after 10:00am experiencing a lunch menu.
-Dress warmly and in layers.
 Due to weight and balance limitations, as well as passenger safety and comfort, the airline has advised that guests weighing 250 lbs. or more (fully clothed) will be assessed a weight surcharge of $168.
 In any case where the necessity of the surcharge is verified, it will be paid directly to the tour operator just prior to the flight departure.
 Wildlife sightings, though frequent, are not guaranteed.

 DURATION 2 1/2 hrs